Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 In the first installment of a new web collection, Google’s Martin Splitt explains how the quest engine indexes JavaScript websites.

-Splitt’s new internet collection is devoted to searching engine marketing and JavaScript and is to be had on the legitimate Google Webmasters channel.
+Splitt’s new internet collection is devoted to search engine marketing and JavaScript and can be found on the legitimate Google Webmasters channel.

-The first video receives proper down to brass tacks by masking the most primary component of JavaScript and SEO–how JS gets indexed within the first area.
+The first video gets down to brass tacks by covering the primary component of JavaScript and SEO–how JS gets indexed within the first area.

-Splitt says the series will ultimately delve into greater complex subjects.
-But brushing up on the basics in no way hurt anyway.
+Splitt says the series will ultimately delve into more complex subjects, but brushing up on the basics will never hurt.

 Here are a few highlights from the video.